 This post may contain affiliate links.
 Please read our disclosure policy.

 This potato soup is easily one of my favorite recipes of the year!
 Aside from the ranch packet, it’s completely made from scratch.
 So why call it “crack” potato soup?
-Because the combination of cheese, bacon, and cream is just that irresistible—just like my Crockpot Crack Chicken recipe!
+Because the combination of cheese, bacon, and cream is just that irresistible—just like my Crack Chicken recipe!
 One bite, and you’ll see why it’s so addictive.

 Here are the main ingredients needed to make this to die for soup!
 The full recipe with ingredient amounts in the recipe card below the images.

 - Yukon Gold Potatoes – They’re naturally buttery and creamy, so they make the soup extra rich without needing a ton of extra fat.
+My recipe is unique for most have frozen potatoes.

 - Leeks – A little sweeter and milder than onions, they add great flavor without being too strong.
 This is my secret ingredient for flavorful soups.